hareom284/hareom284/README.md

 - I am enthusiastic about opensource projects.

-- I love learning new technology and sharing on my twitter.
+- I love learning new technology and writing content on my twitter.

 - 📫 How to reach me **hareom284@gmail.com**